Skip To Content

 Nurse Educator and Nurse Administrator Tracks

-The Nurse Educator, Nurse Administrator and Nurse Practitioner tracks at Cedar Crest College include an optional y On Campus Immersion Experience which provides students with the opportunity to become familiar with campus resources, meet faculty, and network with peers.
+The Nurse Educator, Nurse Administrator and Nurse Practitioner tracks at Cedar Crest College include an optional On Campus Immersion Experience which provides students with the opportunity to become familiar with campus resources, meet faculty, and network with peers.
 Since students are admitted on a rolling basis, they will be enrolled in the Graduate Nursing Orientation and Resource course during the semester in which they begin classes.

 The initial On Campus Immersion will be held at Cedar Crest College in August.